 You are locked in a battle against your opponent playing the latest edition of FIFA. 🎮

 You’re fighting hard to pick up a win.
-A win for yourself, A win for your team, A win for your ego… The game is goalless, it’s neck and neck, deep into injury time.
+A win for yourself, A win for your team, A win for your ego.
+The game is currently goalless, it’s neck and neck and deep into injury time.
 The margins are fine, there really is nothing to it.
 Then suddenly, your opponent’s striker glides past your last man.
 With all the grace of Billy Elliot he is one-on-one with your goalkeeper.
 It’s now out of your hands as the goalkeeper is AI – controlled by the computer.
-You look on helplessly as your opponent hits a weak shot straight at your keeper but somehow it still ends up in the back of the net! ⚽
+You watch on helplessly as your opponent hits a weak shot straight at your keeper but somehow it still ends up in the back of the net! ⚽

 In an uncontrollable, furious rage you throw your controller across the room.
 GAME OVER!